This healthy no-mayo tuna salad recipe is made with greek yogurt and avocado. High protein, healthy fat, and fibre – plus great flavour!

 If you do make this recipe, don’t forget to tag me on Instagram or Pinterest – seeing your creations always makes my day.
 You can also subscribe to my email list to never miss a new recipe or nutrition education post!

 No-Mayo, High-Protein Tuna Salad

 - 120 grams canned tuna (packaged in water) (or about 4 ounces)

 - 1/4 cup plain greek yogurt

 - 1/4 cup green olives, chopped

 - 1/2 a lemon, juiced

 - 1 tsp garlic powder

-- Scoop tuna salad into lettuce wraps, sandwiches, pitas, or add to salads.
+- Scoop tuna salad into lettuce wraps, or add it to sandwiches, toasts, pitas, or salads.
 Leftovers can be stored covered in the fridge for a few days.